lua-rocks/minetest-lsp-api/README.md

 ## Usage

-Move API definitions from this repository to your minetest game project and enjoy smart tooltips in a text editor [that supports the LSP].
+Put `lua_api.lua` into your minetest game project and enjoy smart tooltips in a text editor [that supports the LSP].
 I personally use [VSCodium].

 ## Goals